robgraves/crapsgame/README.md

 NOTE:	If you have an earlier pull of this like I do and want to keep your bankroll

-then you will need to move your userdata.p into the new data folder:
+then you will need to move your userdata.p into the new data folder